Comparison12 min read

 Three diagnostic questions:

-1. What's your average contract value?
+1. What's your average recurring contract value?

-2. How sales-led is your motion?
+2. How is your sales motion structured?

 3. How operationally mature is your partner motion today?